I can't believe the number of people who do not simply cannot comprehend what that could be about.

 And the anger and rage was at the dominant culture.

-And so it was just one of many attacks and assaults on a dominant culture which was really making for a great country, a great America.
+And so it was just one of many attacks and assaults on a dominant culture, which was really making for a great country, a great America.

 Not to say it was perfect, but I don't think anybody can say and maintain that what's going on now, especially for children, is better than it was back then.

-We got some children who have no idea who their mothers are, some kids don't know who their real parents are ever, and nor nor will they ever.
+Some kids don't know who their real parents are ever, and nor will they ever.

 I mean, it's an absolute nightmare out there.